rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 ### Don't Use When
 - Changing inline content based on user selection (see [Update Notifications](../update-and-loading-notifications/#update-notifications))
 - The notification relates to an actionable element in a busy state (see [Loading Notifications](../update-and-loading-notifications/#loading-notifications))
-- As confirmation that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications))
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications))
 - Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications))
 - Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications))
 - The content added to the page is critical and needs immediate attention (see [Alerts](../alerts))